Homebrew/homebrew-cask/README.md

 ```bash
 $ brew update ; brew cleanup ; brew cask cleanup
 ```

+In addition, if you haven’t yet, run `brew uninstall --force brew-cask; brew update` once to [switch to the new system](https://github.com/caskroom/homebrew-cask#important-december-update-homebrew-cask-will-now-be-kept-up-to-date-together-with-homebrew-see-15381-for-details-if-you-havent-yet-run-brew-uninstall---force-brew-cask-brew-update-to-switch-to-the-new-system).

 If the issue persists, please run the problematic command with the `--verbose` flag and post its and `brew cask doctor`’s outputs in distinct [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).